In October, Crews actively supports the French League against Cancer #CrewsEnRose

 Work from home is often perceived as a luxury, but its benefits are real and manifold:

-• Time savings: on average, a teleworker saves 1h15 commuting time per day (source: DARES).
+• Time Savings: on average, a remote worker saves 1 hour and 15 minutes of commute time per day (source: DARES)

-• Quality of life: 84% of remote employees say they are better able to balance their personal/professional life
+• Quality of life: 84% of remote employees report a better work-life balance

-• Productivity: according to a Stanford study, teleworking employees are on average 13% more productive
+• Productivity: according to a Stanford study, remote employees are on average 13% more productive

-• Geographical flexibility: some even opt for a nomadic lifestyle
+• Geographic Flexibility: some even choose a nomadic lifestyle

 At Crews, the rhythm of 1 week of classes and 3 weeks of free time (or work at the company for those on work-study programs) means that you can experience the advantages of the WFH in practice, while training for compatible professions.